dhutapratama/docs/fortify.md

 <a name="customizing-registration"></a>
 ### Customizing Registration

-The user validation and creation process may be customized by modifying the `App\Actions\Fortify\CreateNewUser` action that was generated when you installed Laravel Fortify.
+The user validation and creation process may be customized by modifying the `App\Actions\Fortify\CreateNewUser` action that was generated when you installed Lets Fortify.

 <a name="password-reset"></a>
 ## Password Reset